erdc/spt_compute/README.md

 ##Step 1: Install RAPID and RAPIDpy
 See: https://github.com/erdc-cm/RAPIDpy

-##Step 2: Install AutoRoute
-Follow the instructions here: https://github.com/erdc-cm/AutoRoute/tree/gdal

-##Step 3: Install HTCondor (if not using Amazon Web Services and StarCluster)
+##Step 2: Install HTCondor (if not using Amazon Web Services and StarCluster)
 ###On Ubuntu
 ```
 apt-get install -y libvirt0 libdate-manip-perl vim